translation/angular/README.md

 ### 6. Initialize your project

-Run the following commands to push your source keys and existing translations to Translation.io
+Run the following command to push your source keys and existing translations to Translation.io

 ~~~bash
 # NPM